deckarep/tips/README.md

 **Q: How can I disable colored output?**

 **A:** See the `--nocolor` flag.

+**Q: But why u no have unit-tests?**

+**A:** Because this is a prototype!
+I am rapidly designing what I think this software should look like and in this phase, unit-tests will slow me down.
+I've already gone through several major refactors and will likely have more coming up but this will change.
+Eventually the design will be nailed down and unit-tests **will be a must**!

 ### Alpha
 This code is currently being developed in a **rapid prototyping** mode.
 Therefore you will not see much unit-testing as